softicar/sqml/README.md

 ## Development

 To contribute to the source code, an installation of the [Eclipse IDE for Java Developers](https://www.eclipse.org/downloads/packages/) is required with an installed [Xtext plugin](https://www.eclipse.org/Xtext/download.html).
-Please keep our [code of conduct](CODE_OF_CONDUCT.md) in mind.
+Please read the [contribution guidelines](CONTRIBUTING.md) for this repository and keep our [code of conduct](CODE_OF_CONDUCT.md) in mind.

 ### Building